Skip to cookie consent Skip to main content

 Losing weight on your own can sometimes seem like a never-ending struggle.
 If you have a lot of weight to lose and lifestyle changes haven’t worked, medication for weight loss may be an option.

-Prescription anti-obesity medications treat obesity.
-According to the National Institutes of Health (NIH), the disease affects 42% of American adults.
+Prescription obesity medications treat obesity.
+According to the National Institutes of Health (NIH), the disease affects more than 2 in 5 American adults.

 “Obesity is a chronic, debilitating disease.
 Excess weight can lead to serious illness, including diabetes, heart disease, and high blood pressure,” says Caroline M. Apovian, MD, a Mass General Brigham obesity medicine specialist and co-director of the Brigham and Women’s Hospital Center for Weight Management and Wellness.

-Dr. Apovian and Fatima Cody Stanford, MD, MPH, MPH, MBA, a Mass General Brigham obesity medicine specialist, recommend that patients take anti-obesity medications only under a doctor's care.
+Dr. Apovian and Fatima Cody Stanford, MD, MPH, MPH, MBA, a Mass General Brigham obesity medicine specialist, recommend that patients take obesity medications only under a doctor's care.

 [Medication] is not for aesthetic goals.
 Medication is used to treat the chronic disease of obesity and diseases caused by obesity.